Engagement Takeaways

 Many of the themes that were prominent in the strategic planning survey and round tables also emerged during listening sessions.
 Participants stressed the importance of strengthening health and wellness supports for students.
 They also emphasized creating seamless and equitable pathways to college and careers and the expectation that institutions of higher education, employers, and the educational system must collaborate effectively to make those pathways a reality for every Maryland student.
 Listening sessions also called attention to additional priorities, such as the need to address teacher shortages and expanding high-quality Pre-K and early childhood programs.

-The Maryland State Board of Education and the Maryland State Department of Education look forward to continuing to engage Marylanders as we move into Phases 2 and 3 of the strategic planning process.
+The Maryland State Board of Education and the Maryland State Department of Education look forward to continuing to engage Marylanders following the release of Phase 3.